Park-SM/HiltBinder/README.md

 ```

 #### *scope*<br>
 > To specify ranges separately, apply scope annotations as in the following code snippet.
-The reason this can work is that applying a scope to the implementing class works to keep the singleton in scope via the `DoubleCheck` class within the Hilt.
+The reason this can work is that applying a scope to the implementing class works to keep the singleton in scope via the `dagger.internal.DoubleCheck` class within the Hilt.
 ```kotlin
 interface ComponentSampleModel {
     fun printTestString()